Undergraduate Policies and Procedures

 - A student who is enrolled in a certificate program of one year or less (Level-One certificates, 42 or fewer semester credit hours or the equivalent) at a public junior college, a public technical institute, or a public state college.

 - A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving for at least three years preceding enrollment.
-Students must file a Verification of Active Duty form each semester with the Office of Admission and Enrollment.
+Students must file a Verification of Active Duty form each semester with Enrollment Services.

 - A student who on or after August 1, 1990, was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States.
-A copy of the DD214 form showing this status is required and must be filed with the Office of Admission and Enrollment.
+A copy of the DD214 form showing this status is required and must be filed with Enrollment Services.

 - A private or out-of-state college or university and who have satisfactorily completed college-level coursework as determined by a grade of C or better in courses that are recognized as requiring college-level reading, writing and/or mathematical skills as approved by UT Dallas.

-Note: Official transcripts should be submitted to the UT Dallas Office of Admission and Enrollment as soon as possible.
+*Note: Official transcripts should be submitted to UT Dallas Enrollment Services as soon as possible.
 Official evaluation must be completed to determine course equivalencies before a TSI waiver will be granted.
 If you are a student with a TSI Hold on your record, it must be removed prior to registering for courses.
 Contact an academic advisor in your program for more information.
-If you have any questions regarding TSI exemptions, please contact the TSI Coordinator at UT Dallas.

 Developmental Education at UT Dallas

 Students who are required to take the TSI Assessment and do not score at the college readiness levels will be required to register for Developmental Education courses for all areas in which they did not achieve the stated cut-score.
-Their enrollment in Developmental Education is required during the first semester of attendance.
-If UT Dallas does not offer Developmental Education courses in the semester the student registers then the student is required to register for Developmental Education at a local community college.
+UT Dallas does not offer Developmental Education coursework, so registration for Developmental Education can be done at a community college of the students' choosing.
 Students must work with their UT Dallas School academic advisor and the UT Dallas TSI coordinator to ensure they are properly enrolled in courses at UT Dallas as well as Developmental Education courses at a local community college.
-If at any time during the semester a student is in violation of this policy, the student may be dropped from their UT Dallas course(s).
+If at any time during the semester a student is in violation of this policy, the student may be dropped from their UTD course(s).
+Note: UTD requires students be TSI complete prior to upper lever coursework beyond 59 credit hours.

 Placement and Enrollment into Developmental Education

-UT Dallas recommends that students enroll in Developmental Education courses at Richland College, with whom UT Dallas has a collaborative relationship.
-UT Dallas has an information sharing agreement with Richland College that makes it easier to track and verify student enrollment and course completion.
-However, students may enroll in Developmental Education courses at another local community college.
+UT Dallas students may enroll in Developmental Education courses at a local community college of their choosing.
 Students should discuss this with their UT Dallas School academic advisor and the UT Dallas TSI coordinator.
 Students are required to successfully complete the developmental coursework sequence at the community college to become TSI complete.
 A student can only become TSI complete if they have completed the highest level of the developmental education coursework at the community college or until they reach the college-ready standard on the TSI Assessment.